Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 The project was developed as part of the project assignment for the course <a href="http://is.fon.rs">Intelligent Systems</a> at the <a href="http://fon.rs">Faculty of Organizational Sciences</a>, University of Belgrade, Serbia.
 ##<a name="lic"></a>Licence

-This software is licensed under the MIT License
+Software developed for purpose of this project is licensed under the MIT License

 The MIT License (MIT)